-As a result of my very positive, fun and enriching experience on the ATA59 panel, I’d like to start a new series on our blog: Parenting Experiences.
+As a result of my very positive, fun and enriching experience on the ATA59 panel, I’d like to start a new series on our blog: Translators on Parenting.
 It seems I’m not the only one with this relatively newfound interest in all things parenting and I’m looking forward to sharing this new series of posts with you.

 If you’d like to share your knowledge and offer much-needed tips to fellow translator parents, here are a few guidelines:

 Everyone’s invited.
 Mums, dads, grandparents, aunts, uncles – even siblings.
 If you’ve spent time with children and you’d like to share a story or lessons learned, we’d love to hear what you have to say!
 Also, this series isn’t for translators and interpreters exclusively.
 We can learn a lot from professionals in other fields – parenting and otherwise – and all tips are welcome – from editors, writers, designers, and more.

 Please start your post with a short intro (see below) and then choose from the proposed topics and questions (or write about a topic that isn’t mentioned, as long as it has to do with kids and your experiences with them; otherwise contact us with your pitch for a guest post).